-We remark that the diagonal terms of matrix $N_{hn}$ coincide with the NFS coefficients $N_h$ defined by eq.\eqref{eq:NFS mode h} and reported in table \ref{tab:YIG disk 100nm}.
+We remark that the diagonal terms of matrix $N_{hn}$ coincide with the NFS coefficients $N_h$ defined by eq.\eqref{eq:NFS mode h} and reported in supplementary material (table \ref{tab:YIG disk 100nm}).

 We consider possible experiments similar to those described in ref.\cite{soares_knet_flagship_paper_2025}, where both modes are excited by two tones with above-threshold amplitudes $\delta h_1,\delta h_2$.
-The frequency of one mode is kept constant (e.g. at twice the natural frequency of the associated mode) while the other mode's frequency is swept forward or backward in CW fashion.
+The frequency of one tone is kept constant (e.g. at twice the natural frequency of the associated mode) while the other tone's frequency is swept forward or backward in CW fashion.
 The forward/backward frequency sweeping is instrumental to check hysteresis of the steady-state amplitude regimes.
 We also perform numerical simulations to assess non-commutativity upon the temporal sequence in PWM experiments.
-For both CW and PWM excitations, we analyze two qualitatively different situations determined by appropriate choice of the indices $h,n$ corresponding to the phase diagrams depicted in figures \ref{fig:type1 phase diagram and hysteresis} and \ref{fig:type1 phase diagram and hysteresis h1n3}.
+For both CW and PWM excitations, we analyze two qualitatively different situations determined by appropriate choice of the indices $h,n$ corresponding to the phase diagrams in figs.\ref{fig:type1 phase diagram and hysteresis} and \ref{fig:type1 phase diagram and hysteresis h1n3}.